 - 25 ml baking powder approximately 5 level teaspoons

-- 190 ml orange juice grated rind and approximately 3/4 cup juice (from 2 large oranges)
+- 190 ml orange juice from the above oranges, approximately 3/4 cup

-- 150 grams confectioners sugar approximately 250 ml or 1 cup
+- 125 grams confectioner's sugar, sifted approximately 250 ml or 1 cup

 Heat the oven to 180 degrees Celcius or 160 fan / 350 F / Gas mark 4.

-Beat together the butter and sugar until the sugar is dissolved and the mixture is light and creamy.
+In the bowl of a stand mixer or with an electric hand beater, beat together the butter and sugar until light and creamy.
 This may take between 5-10 minutes depending on the type of cake mixer you are using.

-Add the eggs one at a time and beat thoroughly between each addition.
+Add the eggs to the butter and sugar mixture one at a time, and beat thoroughly between each addition.

-Add the vanilla extract and ensure that you scrape the sides of the bowl to mix in all the butter and sugar at the bottom and sides.
+Add the vanilla extract and ensure that you scrape the bottom and sides of the bowl to mix in all the butter and sugar at the bottom and sides.

 Fold in the grated rind of two oranges.